jed/dinkumise/README.md

 Keep ya JavaScripts Dinki-di!

 This is a repo that I attempted to live-code for [Web Directions Code '12](http://code12melb.webdirections.org/).
-I used it as a humorous example of how to use the various commands of npm.
+I used it as a humorous example of how to use the various commands of npm, and how to develop responsibly in CoffeeScript by compiling before publishing.

 API
 ---